Marilyn Manson: Music

 Heaven Upside Down followed in 2017, with its single "Kill4Me" becoming the band's highest-peaking single ever on Billboards Mainstream Rock.
 While touring in support of the record, Manson was injured by two large falling stage props as he performed on stage at the Hammerstein Ballroom in New York, breaking his fibula in two places, requiring a plate and ten screws to be inserted in the bone, as well as another screw in his ankle, which he had sprained during a show in Pittsburgh.
 "God's Gonna Cut You Down" was released as a non-album single in 2019, and is the band's highest-peaking single on Billboards Hot Rock Songs and Rock Digital Songs.
 Their most recent studio album, 2020's We Are Chaos, was the band's tenth top ten release on the Billboard 200.

 Manson announced in March 2024 that the band would embark on an arena and amphitheater tour of North America with Five Finger Death Punch.
 The tour began on August 2, and was interspersed with Manson's own headlining shows.
-The same day that the tour began, the band released "As Sick as the Secrets Within", their first new single in four years.
-This was followed two weeks later by "Raise the Red Flag".
+The same day that the tour began, the band released "As Sick as the Secrets Within," their first new single in four years.
+This was followed two weeks later by "Raise the Red Flag."
 Music videos were released for both songs, each directed by Bill Yukich.
 The band will perform their own headline shows in Europe in 2025.

 According to Nielsen SoundScan, the band sold 8.7 million albums alone in the United States as of 2011.
 Three of their albums received platinum awards from the Recording Industry Association of America, and a further three received gold certifications.
 Ten of their releases debuted in the top ten of the Billboard 200, including two number-one albums.
-In the United Kingdom, the band are certified for sales of almost 1.75 million units.
+In the United Kingdom, the band are certified for sales of almost 2 million.
 Marilyn Manson has sold over 50 million records worldwide.